Child Marriage Prevention Fund

 25% of each bracelet sold will be put into an account which the girls have access to when they turn 18 if they are not married.

-To further incentivize the families to wait to marry the girls until they are 18, and to help them afford the much higher dowery, we will be doubling the money in their 18 Year Trust Fund at the end of every year.
+To further incentivize the families to wait to marry the girls until they are 18, and to help them afford the much higher dowery, we will be doubling the money earned toward their 18 Year Trust Fund at the end of every year.

-If the girls continue at their current rate, with the help of our matching program, many will have saved enough to afford the heightened cost of a dowery by their 18th birthday.
+If the girls continue at their current rate, with the help of our matching program, many will have saved enough to afford the heightened cost of a dowry by their 18th birthday.